SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/01-Variable-Arguments(Varargs).md

 Therefore, inside the method, the "**values**" variable is accessed using the array syntax.

-As you can see, we are invoking this method multiple times by passing a **different number of arguments** each time we invoke it.
+As we can see, we are invoking this method multiple times by passing a **different number of arguments** each time we invoke it.

 [/slide]